huggingface/dataset-viewer/jobs/mongodb_migration/README.md

 - `MONGODB_MIGRATION_MONGO_DATABASE`: the name of the database used for storing the migrations history.
 Defaults to `"datasets_server_maintenance"`.
 - `MONGODB_MIGRATION_MONGO_URL`: the URL used to connect to the mongo db server.
 Defaults to `"mongodb://localhost:27017"`.

-### Cache

-See [../../libs/libcache/README.md](../../libs/libcache/README.md) for more information about the cache configuration.

-### Queue

-See [../../libs/libqueue/README.md](../../libs/libqueue/README.md) for more information about the queue configuration.

 ### Common

 See [../../libs/libcommon/README.md](../../libs/libcommon/README.md) for more information about the common configuration.